Building payment workflows

 Prerequisites: Refer to the Elements prerequisites section.

-Step one: Build a checkout with a charge type of moto and all tax, shipping, duty and fee amounts in a final state.
+Step one: Build a checkout with a charge type of moto and all tax, shipping, duty, and fee amounts in a final state.

-Step two: Retrieve the payment session identifier, and use it to configure the createSource() method.
-The configuration object should also set futureUse to false and usage to convenience.
+Step two: Retrieve the payment session identifier and assign it to sessionId in the createSource() method's configuration object.
+You should also set futureUse to false and usage to convenience.

 let payload = {